scottTomaszewski/curse-of-strahd/docs/Non-Player Characters/Morgantha.md

 - Beautiful, restful sleep
 	- As seen in [[Session 4]] after [[Kali Rouge|Kali]], [[Nox Vita|Nox]], and [[Nirin Eze|Nirin]] ate some pie when [[Session 4#Entering Barovia Village]] then took a [[Session 4#Rest at the Burgomaster Manor]]

+The next day, a consumer craves the pie and need to make a CON saving throw to beat the temptation.
+On a failure, the consumer has Disadvantage until they eat more pie.